-An itinerary that uncovers a country with a fascinating and troubled history, from ancient dynasties to imperial China to Communism, here’s our History school trip in China at a glance:
+An itinerary that uncovers a country with a fascinating and troubled history, from ancient dynasties to Communism, here’s our History school trip in China at a glance:

 - Days 1-3 in Shanghai: Shanghai Museum, The Bund, Lujiazui (financial district), Pearl TV Tower, Shanghai Urban Planning Museum, Yu Yuan Gardens, Yu Yuan Bazaar, Huangpu River cruise, Former French Concession, Propaganda Poster Museum, fast train to Nanjing, historical film screening